r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 forcing function to test such package in a wider context (e.g. also dynamic linking, also MSVCRT, etc), but a much wider group of users will be able to benefit from that.
-Also, it would reduce the maintenance overhead of the toolchain.
+Also, it would reduce the maintenance overhead of Rtools.

 ## Establishing the linking order from existing patches

 As noted above, R packages on Windows need to specify a linking order, ordered names of libraries to link to the package.
-In the past it had to be done explicitly by listing the libraries, but from Rtools44 release 5863 one can also do this also via pkg-config.
+In the past it had to be done explicitly by listing the libraries, but from Rtools45 release 5863 one can also do this also via pkg-config.
 For both cases, a script is provided which simplifies the process, as detailed below.